 Most people think of a roof as something that protects from the rain, and a bad roof is referred to as a “leaky roof.”
 But in Southern California, there are other elements that beat down on the flat roofs of many commercial buildings more constantly and severely than rain: heat and sunlight.
 That’s where cool roofs come in.

 One important characteristic to look for when choosing a cool roofing product is the material’s solar reflectance.
 This is a measurement of how well a surface material reflects sunlight.
 Not just the visible light we see, but also the infrared and ultraviolet wavelengths that heat up a building’s interior from above.
 Solar reflectance can also be called “albedo” (Latin for “whiteness”).

-Another important term is emittance.
+Another important term is the emittance.
 Once a roofing material is heated up by the intense energy of the sun, how long will the roof hold onto that energy?
 A material with a high rate of emittance will release heat and help keep a building cooler than a material with a low rate of emittance.

 Cool roofs are measured by a combination of solar reflectance and emittance – the Solar Reflectance Index (SRI).
 The SRI demonstrates how hot a surface would be relative to standard white or standard black surfaces.
 Materials with the highest SRI maintain the coolest roof.

 Of course, the right materials are only useful in the hands of the right installer.
-SunPower by Green Convergence has been installing Sika Sarnofil cool roofs for years in locations such as medical device giant Medtronic, the Paramount studio lot, and other large-scale commercial jobs across SoCal.
+SunPower by Green Convergence has been installing Sika Sarnafil cool roofs for years in locations such as medical device giant Medtronic, the Paramount studio lot, and other large-scale commercial jobs across SoCal.
 Green Convergence has an in-house sheet metal fabrication department, which gives them much greater flexibility to address unique challenges presented by any roof, and they can provide solar solutions to go along with roofing when needed.